Play Freedom Trail with DP

 int subProblem = dp(ring, k, key, j + 1);

-// choose the option with the minimum "overall" number of operations
+// choose the overall minimum number of operations

 // add one because pressing the button is also an operation